Why is it so hard to lose weight with PCOS?

 So what may be causing you to pack on the pounds and struggle to lose them?

-With insulin resistance (also known as prediabetes), your cells are not responding normally to insulin.
-Insulin is your storage hormone that gets secreted by your pancreas when you eat and when blood sugar goes up.
+Insulin resistance (also known as prediabetes), basically means that your cells are not responding normally to insulin.
+Insulin is your storage hormone that is secreted by your pancreas when you eat and when blood sugar goes up.
 Insulin’s job is to shuttle glucose from the bloodstream into the cell to be utilized as energy or stored as fat for later if immediate use is not required.
 With insulin resistance, your cells become desensitized to insulin and instead of using blood sugar for energy, it is stored as fat instead.
 Which, you guessed it, results in weight gain, but also more insulin circulating in the bloodstream in response to high blood sugar levels, which can result in diabetes down the road.

 What are some causes of insulin resistance?
-Sugar, nutrient deficiencies like magnesium, poor food choices, chronic stress, lack of exercise, smoking, lack of sleep, overeating, fructose, obesity, medications, and the birth control pill.
+Sugar, nutrient deficiencies like magnesium, Standard American Diet, chronic stress, lack of exercise, smoking, lack of sleep, overeating, high fructose intake, obesity, medications, and the birth control pill.

 Include foods like cinnamon, buckwheat, and leafy greens to help sensitize insulin receptors and balance blood sugar levels.